 The priority for recall from layoff shall be determined based upon the staffing needs of the University although length of service and prior work performance within a classification and department may also be considered.
 Recall rights continue for a period equal to the employee's length of service immediately prior to layoff, but not exceeding two (2) years.

-The exit interview is the employee's last formal employment contact with Denison and is normally held by the Associate Director of Human Resources on the employee's last day on the job.
+The exit interview is the employee's last formal employment contact with Denison and is normally held by the Director or Associate Director of Human Resources on the employee's last day on the job.

 If you are involuntarily terminated, you may be entitled to unemployment compensation benefits.
 Contact the nearest Ohio Bureau of Employment Services office to determine your eligibility.